renpy/renpy/sphinx/source/transitions.rst

     transition class.

-    Move transitions, and similar transitions like ease, can only be applied to one or all layers, not individual displayables.
+    Move transitions, and similar transitions like ease, can only be applied to a single layer or all layers at once, using the :ref:`with statement <with-statement>`.
+It will not work in other contexts such as :ref:`ATL <expression-statement>`, :func:`ComposeTransition`,
+    or other ways of applying transitions.

 .. var:: moveinright